uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/task_scheduler/task_arena/task_arena_cls.rst

     Represents limitations applied to threads within ``task_arena``.

+    Starting from C++20 this class should be an aggregate type to support the designated initialization.

 .. cpp:member:: numa_node_id constraints::numa_id

     An integral logical index uniquely identifying a NUMA node.